oneapi-src/oneMKL/rfcs/20240903-onemkl-interface-rename/README.md

      new name.
 The existing targets name can be added with a deprecation messages for anyone using them.
 See the section on [CMake target deprecation](#cmake-deprecated-target) for more details.
-3. Codeplay submits a oneAPI-spec PR to rename the occurrences of "oneMKL" to the new name.
 4. Once the PRs are approved, Codeplay transfers the [oneMKL](https://github.com/oneapi-src/oneMKL) GitHub project to the [uxlfoundation](https://github.com/uxlfoundation) organization under the new